shawntabrizi/substrate-collectables-workshop/3/breeding-a-kitty.md

 ## Chain Upgrade (Optional)

-One of the cool features of Substrate is the ability to do forkless, real-time chain upgrades which introduce new features and functionality to your blockchain.
+One of the cool features of Substrate is the ability to do forkless, real-time chain upgrades which introduce new features and functionality to your blockchain without breaking existing nodes.

 Rather than purging your chain and rebuilding the native binaries to introduce the `breed_kitty()` function, we will show you how you can use just the Wasm runtime to upgrade your chain.